Seneca-Scholars/SS-Status-C6/status.md

+##07/28/25
+Today, we talked about our possible project ideas.
+A couple of my ideas could go somewhere, like a site to see things to do in Chicago or a site to show construction in Chicago and the routes they impact.
+I spent last night going through some more JS because I am such a scholar (pun intended).
+I also finished the Tshirt design today and I am pretty proud of it, should I go into design?
+Hmm

 ##07/24/25
 We spent the morning briefly going over APIs and whatnot again, but Jaime helped me some more so I think I get it.
 I feel like they are similar to try and catch statements, so it all blurs together.
 I am going to continue with some JS at home today and cover some